Sami1995-arries/ETL_Pipeline_Muhammad_Sami_Ullah_Khan_DS-020-2023/README.md

 ## Overview

 This project involves building an ETL (Extract, Transform, Load) pipeline that collects data from various sources, processes it, and stores it into a database for further analysis.
-The project is structured to allow easy integration with various data sources, including CSV files, JSON APIs, Google Sheets, and a SQL database.
-The data is cleaned, transformed, and then loaded into a database (PostgreSQL or MySQL) for further analysis.
+The project is structured to allow easy integration with various data sources, including CSV files, JSON APIs, Google Sheets, and NoSQL database.
+The data is cleaned, transformed, and then loaded into a database (MongoDB) for further analysis.

 ### Directory Structure